Waiting with God during Advent

 Holidays are a season of joy, abundance, and festivity, but it can feel anything but joyful in a season of waiting.

 As we enter Advent, where the wait is over, and the Messiah is born, I challenge us to be “both-and.”
 We can celebrate the truth of the scriptures and grieve our season of waiting.
-We have the opportunity to flip the script, and instead of sitting in the “why is God allowing this season of waiting“, change our hearts to an open posture of waiting well with God.
+We have the opportunity to flip the script.
+Instead of sitting in the “why this Lord “, we can ask Him to change our hearts to wait well with Him.

 I ask you to challenge yourself with the same questions I asked in our season of waiting.